When do daffodils bloom?

-Of course, to ensure they flower this early, you do need to plant them in a south-facing, sheltered spot.
-This will provide them with that extra bit of warmth to encourage them to flower.
+For the earliest display of daffodils, plant bulbs in a south-facing, sheltered spot.
+This will provide them with that extra bit of warmth to encourage them to bloom early.

 Boost the winter colour in your garden with this beautiful selection of early-flowering daffodils.

 ‘February Gold’ is perhaps the most well known of the early-flowering daffodils, and is a medium-sized variety with rich yellow blooms.
 Plant in full sun for the best chance of early blooms.

 Daffodil ‘Rijnveld’s Early Sensation’

 This lovely trumpet daffodil can flower as early as January, so is ideal if you’re looking for winter colour.
 Looks fabulous planted with snowdrops and crocuses.

 H x S: 40cm x 20cm.

 As the name suggests, ‘Early Bride’ appears in March, sometimes earlier, displaying its golden yellow cups and ivory-white petals.